Special offer

 What is reputational risk?

 Reputational risk is any threat that endangers the good name of your business or entity.
-When your reputation is at risk, it can hurt your ability to attract top talent, retain loyal customers, and—in dire situations—stay in business.
-Reputational risk comes about in four ways:
+When your reputation is at risk, it can hurt your ability to attract top talent, retain loyal customers, and, in dire situations, stay in business.
+Reputational risk may come about in four ways:

 • Directly: As a result of company actions